sportstechx/flutter_property_based_testing/README.md

     Basic implementation of a product storage mechanism

 * warehouse_test.dart
-    Unit tests created manually for the previous class
+    Example-based tests created manually for the previous class

 * warehouse_prop_test.dart
+    Property-based tests run by the 3rd party lib for the previous class

+* age_manager.dart
+    Buggy implementation of an age check mechanism to see if user can user our app

+* age_manager_test.dart
+    Example-based tests created manually for the previous class

+* age_manager_prop_test.dart
-    Property-based tests run by the 3rd party lib
+    Property-based tests run by the 3rd party lib for the previous class

 ## Running the code